 A vata predominant person is always on the move, physically and mentally.
 They constantly have new ideas, but have trouble following through.
 They tend to be energetic, yet introverted and usually have a lean physique.

 A pitta predominant person is firey in every way.
 Their bodies tend to run warm, and their tempers can be equally hot.
 Pittas have a big appetite and excellent digestion.
-They are often intellectual thinkers, and usually have a strong, muscular body.
+They are often intellectual thinkers, and usually have a strong, athletic body.

 A kapha predominant person, in contrast with vata, is a slow mover, physically and mentally.
 They are most comfortable staying put, and can have trouble with motivation.
 Kaphas are the most content and loving of the three dosha types.
 They tend to gain weight easily and usually have curvy figures.